 The first stage towards getting your article published is to ascertain whether the article is researching on a particular topic or it is defending a hypothesis.
 Research broadly means, questioning something and trying to find solutions to the problem through the research.
-An example would be to find out about the lifestyle of a particular tribal group in the Nicobar islands.
+An example would be to find out about the lifestyle of a particular tribal group in the Nicobar Islands.

 Hypothesis, on the other hand, means first making a statement about a particular topic, for example, Sanskritization proposed by M.N Srinivas.
-He said that the population belonging to the lower castes tend to emulate the behavior of Brahmins or the upper caste.
+He said that the population belonging to the lower castes tend to emulate the behaviour of Brahmins or the upper caste.
 In this case, he defended his thesis that indeed Sanskritization took place through empirical evidence, literature review, etc.

 Thus, the paper should be set according to the need.